 Ganglion cysts are most likely to cause pain and compression symptoms once they enlarge.
 Among these symptoms can be compression of the median and ulnar nerves in the wrist, which would be associated with numbness, and tingling of the fingers.

 It is best to proceed with surgery at that point.

 A popular myth about ganglion cysts is that they can be treated by “popping” them with a needle or by intense pressure.
 In general popping a ganglion cyst with a needle can deflate it but the cyst will refill over time because the ganglion cyst wall is not removed and the ganglion cyst stalk is also not removed.

-Ganglion cyst effective therapy therefore consists or operative resection of the cystic lining, the cystic materials and the stalk.
+Ganglion cyst effective therapy, therefore, consists of operative resection of the cystic lining, the cystic materials and the stalk.
 Surgery is performed through very small incisions over the wrist that heal well with proper plastic surgery technique and delicate tissue handling.
 Sutures are removed after 10-14 days.
-Patient can return to work within a few days from surgery depending on the work.
+The patient can return to work within a few days from surgery depending on the work.

 Ganglion cysts can reoccur despite surgery particularly if the stalk remains or part of the cystic lining remains.
 That is part of the surgery should include a thorough exploration of these structures.